ljbo82/cpp-project-builder-doc/README.md

 ## Cloning

-This repository uses [git-lfs](https://git-lfs.github.com/) to version some binaries (for instance: ima .
+This repository uses [git-lfs](https://git-lfs.github.com/) to version some binaries files (for instance: images in [**doc/**](doc) directory).
+Ensure extension is installed before cloning this repository.

 ## Usage

-gcc-project-builder provides a build system (provided by **project.mk**) intended to be used by C/C++ projects in order to build its source files (C/C++/Assembly) using a GCC-based compiler.
+gcc-project-builder provides a build system intended to be used by C/C++ projects in order to build its source files (C/C++/Assembly) using a GCC-based compiler.

 Basically, the usage comprises the following steps: